-So if you are planning a new development that you feel may be rejected by planners because of a daylight issue or even if you live in a surrounding property and feel that your right to light may be impacted, contact us today for expert advice.
+So if you are planning a new development that you feel may be rejected by planners because of a daylight issue or even if you live in a surrounding property and feel that your access to light may be impacted, contact us today for expert advice.

 Before a new development can be built many Local Authorities will ask for evidence that any surrounding properties will not be negatively impacted by the proposed development.
 To determine this, we can run number of simulations to assess the effect on natural daylight and sunlight received.
 These include: